 R12.
-To understand that themselves down and/or with this to recognize what H1.
-To learn about what compone might need to de hurtful behaviour (offline and with this; to recognise what helps people to feel better someone might need to do different jobs change their mood when they keeping healthy means; different jobs online) including teasing, don't feel good H21.
-To recognise what makes different ways to keep healthy name-calling, bullying and H19.
+To understand that themselves down and/or with this; to recognise what H1.
+To learn about what someone might need to do hurtful behaviour (offline and change their mood when they helps people to feel better keeping healthy means; different jobs online) including teasing, don't feel good H21.
+To recognise what makes different ways to keep healthy amerent jobs name-calling, bullying and H19.
 To recognise when they them special H2.
 To learn about foods that deliberately excluding others need help with feelings; that it H22.
 To recognise the ways in support good health and the is not acceptable; how to is important to ask for help which we are all unique risks of eating too much sugar report bullying; the with feelings; and how to ask H23.
 To identify what they are H3.
 To learn about how importance of telling a for it good at, what they like and physical activity helps us to stay trusted adult H23.
 To identify what they are dislike healthy; and ways to be R21.
-To learn about what is good at, what they like and physically active everyday kind and unkind behaviour, dislike H4.
+To learn about what is good at, what they like and distince physically active everyday kind and unkind behaviour, dislike H4.
 To learn about why sleep is and how this can affect H24.
 To learn how to manage important and different ways others when finding things difficult to rest and relax R22.
-To learn about how to H5.
+To learn about how to l mem mama timage annount H5.
 To know simple hygiene treat themselves and others routines that can stop germs with respect; how to be polite from spreading and courteous H6.
 To understand that R23.
 To recognise the ways in medicines (including which they are the same and vaccinations and different to others immunisations and those that R24.
 To understand how to support allergic reactions) can listen to other people and help people to stay healthy play and work cooperatively H7.
 To learn about dental care H23.
 To identify what they and visiting the dentist; how to are good at, what they like brush teeth correctly; food and and dislike drink that support dental L4.
 To learn about the health different groups they belong H8.
 To know how to keep safe to in the sun and protect skin from sun damage H9.
 To learn about different ways to learn and play; recognising the importance of knowing when to take a break from time online or TV H10.
 To learn about the people who help us to stay physically healthy H13.
 To learn how feelings can affect people's bodies and how they behave H14.
-To learn how to recognise what others might be feeling 1 what others might be reeling 1
+To learn how to recognise what others might be feeling